The SRG/eROSITA all-sky survey. X-ray emission from the warm-hot phase gas in long cosmic filaments: Spectral stacking

 \section{Spectral stacking}

 In this section, we describe the X-ray spectral analysis of the filaments.
-Due to the faint nature of the cosmic filaments, to increase the signal-to-noise in the data, we stack the spectra extracted from individual filaments by following the recipe provided in \citet{Bulbul2014}.
+Due to the faint nature of the cosmic filaments, to increase the signal-to-noise ratio (S/N) in the data, we stacked the spectra extracted from individual filaments by following the recipe provided in \citet{Bulbul2014}.
 The method successfully produces the stacked rest-frame spectrum of filaments at different redshifts.
-We study the spectral properties and constrain the temperature of the detected \ac{whim} using the stacked filament spectra through this analysis.
+Through this analysis, we study the spectral properties and constrain the temperature of the detected \ac{whim} using the stacked filament spectra.